InnovateUKGitHub/schedules-direct-email-notificer/README.md

 * username - schedules direct username
 * password - schedules direct password
-* keywords - http location where to fetch keywords from
+* keywords - comma seperated list or http location where to fetch keywords from
+* additionalKeywords - comma seperated list or http location where to fetch additional keywords from
-* genres - http location where to fetch genres from
+* genres - comma seperated list or http location where to fetch genres from
-* titles - http location where to fetch excludes programme titles from
+* titles - comma seperated list or http location where to fetch excludes programme titles from
 * days - number of days ahead to look
 * recipient - recipient address of email
 * from - sender address of email